Back to California

 noxious weed

-A plant that can harm the environment, agriculture, or human health.
+A plant that is harmful to the environment, agriculture, or human health.

 online marketplace

-A website where people buy and sell goods and services.
+An online platform where people can buy and sell goods and services.

 Limits and Unknowns